medined/perl-5-by-example/perl_5_by_example/operators.md

 6</PRE></B>You can see that the new way of coding is shorter than the original way.
 The statement <TT>print(++$numPages, "\n");</TT> will first increment the
 <TT>$numPages</TT> variable and then allow the print command to use it.

-<H3><A name="Example: The Pre-Decrement Operator">Example: The Pre-Decrement
+### Example: The Pre-Decrement Operator

-Operator</A></H3>This example shows how to use the pre-decrement operator (<TT>--</TT>).
+This example shows how to use the pre-decrement operator (<TT>--</TT>).
 <P>
 <TABLE cellSpacing=0 cellPadding=0 border=0>